Disentangling the Sub-Cycle Electron Momentum Spectrum in Strong-Field Ionization

-A primary way to disentangle these processes is to compare the measured spectrum to quantum SFI calculations.
+A primary way to isolate individual features is to compare the measured spectrum to quantum SFI calculations.
 In the strong-field regime, electron spectra are largely determined by the phase of the laser field at the moment of photoionization, and the subsequent evolution in the field.
 This is known as the strong-field approximation (SFA) \cite{faisal_multiple_1973,reiss_semiclassical_1970}.
-Calculations often assume strong-field conditions that are practically unattainable, such as a few uniform strong-field cycles that turn on and off instantly \cite{faria_it_2020, maxwell_coulomb-free_2018}.
+Of particular interest for the characterization of the atomic or molecular target are interference patterns produced by distinct electron trajectory pairs ending up at the same final momentum whose ionization times are within a single laser field cycle of each other.
+These features are labeled as sub-cycle, whereas features produced by electron trajectory pairs ionized at least one full field cycle apart we label as inter-cycle.
+Referring to Fig. \ref{fig:Trajectories} (d), electron trajectories resulting from different field cycles are roughly periodic, and change very little between field cycles.
+Because interferences due to inter-cycle trajectory pairs are dependent primarily on the shape of the laser pulse rather than any property of the target, they do not encode any new information about the target, but still produce additional undesired features in the momentum distribution \cite{faria_it_2020}.
+Importantly, angle-resolved SFI spectra produced by a multi-cycle laser pulse contain structures produced from both sub-cycle and inter-cycle interfering trajectory pairs.
+To mitigate this, calculations of sub-cycle features often assume strong-field conditions that are practically unattainable, such as a few uniform strong-field cycles that turn on and off instantly \cite{faria_it_2020, maxwell_coulomb-free_2018}.
 Experiments cannot mimic this.
-Ultrashort laser pulses have a time-varying field envelope, which gives rise to a carrier envelope phase (CEP) parameter that governs the electron dynamics but is absent from calculations that assume uniform cycles \cite{wittmann_single-shot_2009,kling_imaging_2008}.
-Thus to complement this experimental approach and more closely produce experimental spectra comparable to these few-cycle calculations, we require a different approach.
+Instead, realizable ultrashort 1- or 2-cycle laser pulses include a time-varying field envelope, which gives rise to a carrier envelope phase (CEP) parameter that governs the electron dynamics but is absent from calculations that assume uniform cycles (See Fig. \ref{fig:Trajectories}) \cite{wittmann_single-shot_2009,kling_imaging_2008}.
+These pulses generate spectra that do not match sub-cycle calculations, despite having eliminated inter-cycle features.
+Thus to complement the ultrashort approach and more closely produce experimental spectra comparable to these few-cycle calculations, we require a different approach.